 There isn’t a free trial available, though it’s advertised that there is.
 TorGuard offers a seven-day money back guarantee, which it calls a “trial.”
 You’ll still have to pay for at least a month upfront, though.

-TorGuard isn’t asking an unreasonable rate, though.
+Even so, TorGuard isn’t asking an unreasonable rate.
 You can get more devices for less, but some providers support fewer devices for more, such as ExpressVPN (read our ExpressVPN review).
 TorGuard has a confusing checkout process, but the prices aren’t bad.

 Purchasing a subscription with TorGuard is confusing, largely because of the outdated checkout process.
-There are an abundance of add-ons available for purchase and plans, such as the biennial plan that isn’t advertised.
+There are an abundance of add-ons and plans available for purchase, such as the biennial plan that isn’t advertised.
 All of these configurations have different rates and, while the total attempts to keep up, it failed multiple times while testing.

 It’s confusing but not a backbreaking experience.
 A little close reading will specify what you’re purchasing and for what price.
 No matter what configuration we setup, the final checkout page always displayed the correct total.